What is Swiss Food?

 – A description of Switzerland’s culinary heritage on display as part of the temporary exhibition, “What does Switzerland eat?” at the Landesmuseum Zürich (2018).

-Alpine Cuisine
+1. Alpine Cuisine

 Mountains obviously have a strong connection with the identity of Switzerland.
 They occupy about two-thirds of its total land area, with the Alps in the southeast and the Jura mountains in the northwest.
 This small country has 48 mountain peaks over 4,000 meters (over 13,000 feet) above sea level.

 Within these mountainous regions, people long ago living in remote villages took what they could from the land for food.
-Chestnuts, once referred to as the “bread of the poor,” have been grown in Bregaglia region of Graubünden for centuries.
+Chestnuts, once referred to as the “bread of the poor,” have been grown in the Bregaglia region of Graubünden for centuries.
 In Valais, the tradition of making rye bread dates back to the 13th century.
 The hearty rye plant grows well at higher altitudes.
 Its flour makes a high fiber and long-lasting bread.
 These are just two of many examples of Swiss ingredients and dishes that have originated in and continue to be enjoyed in the alpine regions of this country.

 The village of Soglio, located in the Bregaglia municipality

-Swiss Beer
+2. Swiss Beer

 Hirsebier from Brauerei Baar at the inaugural Swiss Beer Awards

-Swiss Bread
+3. Swiss Bread

-A braided loaf of Zopf during a Swiss Tavolata brunch
+A braided loaf of Zopf during a Swiss Tavolata brunch.

 Switzerland also has special breads connected to its 26 cantons, which are similar to states.
 In all, these 21 cantonal breads — a few cantons share a bread — can sometimes only be found within the regions they represent.

-During various holidays, the Swiss make special yeasted specialties.
-You’ll find bunny-shaped breads for Easter (Zopfhasen) and bread men (Grittibänz / Bonhomme en pâte) for St. Nicholas Day in December.
-And on August 1, Swiss National Day, bread rolls have a design cut into them that resembles the cross on the national flag.
+During various holidays, the Swiss make bread with enriched doughs with plenty of butter and milk.
+You’ll find bunny-shaped breads for Easter, known as Zopfhasen, and bread men called Grittibänz in German or Bonhomme en pâte in French for St. Nicholas Day in December.
+And on August 1st, Swiss National Day, bread rolls have a design cut into them that resembles the cross on the national flag.

-Swiss Cheese
+4. Swiss Cheese

 When you hear “Swiss cheese” in the United States, you are referring to what people in Switzerland know as Emmentaler.
 Of course, there are many, many different types of Swiss cheese.
-In fact, the association that represents this industry in Switzerland claims there are over 750 varieties.
+In fact, the association that represents this industry in Switzerland claims there are over 450 varieties.
 Slightly less than half of all the milk produced here is made into cheese.

 Learning about Swiss cheese at Sherly’s Kitchen

 Much like Swiss bread, cheese in Switzerland can appear at any meal throughout the day.
 Breakfast could certainly include a few pieces of cheese, more likely on a weekend, and definitely during a Sunday brunch at a restaurant.
-At other mealtimes, you might have a slice of Käsewähe (a savory cheese tart), a hearty portion of Älplermagronen (one of Switzerland’s versions of macaroni & cheese) or Raclette (cheese scraped onto your plate and served with boiled potatoes).
+At other mealtimes, you might have a slice of Käsewähe (a savory cheese tart), a hearty portion of Älplermagronen (one of Switzerland’s versions of macaroni & cheese) or Raclette (Raclette cheese scraped onto your plate and served with boiled potatoes).

-Swiss Chocolate
+5. Swiss Chocolate

 The Swiss have been making chocolate since the early 19th century.
 The technique of adding milk to chocolate was developed here by Daniel Peter in 1875.
 Swiss chocolate brands like Toberlone and Lindt have gained international recognition.
 And, the tradition of chocolate-making continues, but with a new generation of Swiss chocolatiers making bean-to-bar chocolate, ruby chocolate and more.